tommyrot/superseriousstats/README.md

     ```
     $ cat empty_database.sqlite | sqlite3 /path/to/www/databases/my_channel.db
     ```
-    Create a dedicated directory for your webserver to serve stats from and copy the following files to it:
+5. Create a dedicated directory for your webserver to serve stats from and copy the following files to it:
     ```
-    $ cp banner* common* favicon.svg history.php sss.css user.php /path/to/www/my_channel
+    $ cp banner* common* favicon.svg history.php sss.css user.php web.php /path/to/www/my_channel
     ```
     Now edit `/path/to/www/my_channel/web.php` and change the value `%CHANGEME%` to `/path/to/www/databases/my_channel.db` (relative to the chroot/jail your webserver operates in, if applicable).
-Finally, go over `sss.conf` and you're all set!
+6. Finally, go over `sss.conf` and you're all set!

 ---
 ### Usage